handrew/browserpilot/readme.md

 ## 🎉 Finished
+0.2.7 to 0.2.9
+- Vacillating on the default model.
+ChatGPT does not work well for writing code, as it takes too many freedoms with what it returns.
+- Also, I tried condensing the prompt a bit, which is growing a bit long.

 0.2.6
 - Give the agent a memory (still very experimental and not very good).
 Add capability to screenshot elements.